rdegraaf/Murderhoboz/Lore/Gods.md

 the unwitting are the best form of humour.
 He doesn't care who gets hurt or what gets broken so long as someone finds it funny.
 On the other hand, violence born from anger is blasphemy to him.
-He will tolerate war as a means of proving a point, but often takes steps to stop conflicts that devolve to fighting for its own sake.
+He will tolerate war as a means of proving a point, but often takes steps to stop conflicts that devolve into fighting for its own sake.
 This is often where his destructive tendencies shine most
 strongly: this world began when he destroyed the previous one in order to end a long feud between the gods.